 Second-hand consignment and clothing stores

 Buy, sell and trade your clothes at POP Closet.
-This sustainable fashion project and store offers a curated selection of second-hand clothing and accessories from the 80s on at its small store in Chiado.
+This sustainable fashion project is one of the best vintage shops in Lisbon.
+The store offers a curated selection of second-hand clothing and accessories from the 80s on at its small store in Chiado.
 The shop brands itself as a second-hand fashion consignment store, and on the door it lists labels like Adidas, Burberry, Carhartt, Prada, Nike, Marc Jacobs, Kenzo and Gucci.
 What you’ll find within the slow fashion store really depends on the day, but it’s a great space to browse with items for all budgets.

 Campo de Ourique